Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Januari 2026 06.30.08 UTC
+- WIB: Jumat, 16 Januari 2026 09.25.39 UTC
-- WITA: Jumat, 16 Januari 2026 07.30.08 UTC
+- WITA: Jumat, 16 Januari 2026 10.25.39 UTC
-- WIT: Jumat, 16 Januari 2026 08.30.08 UTC
+- WIT: Jumat, 16 Januari 2026 11.25.39 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature